-Increasingly, many of us are starting to recognise the benefits of creating a green roof.
-Easy to maintain and stunningly attractive, a green roof also supports abundant wildlife and can even have an insulating effect on a structure.
+Top ten green roof plants – Many of us are starting to recognise the benefits of creating a green roof.
+Easy to maintain and stunningly attractive, a green roof also supports abundant wildlife and can have an insulating effect on a structure.

-Green roof plants need to be chosen with care, however, as not all plants are suitable for growing in this way.
-When choosing plants for a green roof, they need to be able to withstand wind and frost, be drought-resistant, tolerate living in poor soil, and be maintenance-free.
+Green roof plants need to be chosen with care as not all plants are suitable.
+Plants for a green roof, they need to be able to withstand wind and frost, be drought-resistant, tolerate living in poor soil, and be maintenance-free.
 Green roof plants should also be attractive and offer food and shelter for wildlife.
 With all this in mind, here are ten of the best green roof plants to choose from.

 Gold sedum – Sedum Kamtschaticum

 A honeybee enjoys feeding from the flowers of Sedum kamtschaticum

 Sedums are one of the star plants for creating a green roof, and a sedum roof needs no extra growing medium.
 As well as affording excellent ground cover, this hardy, easy-to-maintain plant grows happily in a shallow layer of substrate, minimising the amount of pressure it puts on a structure.
 The gold sedum produces stunning yellow flowers that attract insects and will light up any roof.